Fairuza Balk

 Fairuza Balk (born May 21, 1974) is an American actress, musician, and visual artist.
 Known for her portrayals of distinctive characters—often with a dark edge and "goth-girl" persona—she has appeared in numerous independent films and blockbuster features.

-Following a series of television roles, Balk made her feature film debut as Dorothy Gale in Return to Oz (1985), for which she was nominated for a Saturn Award and a Young Artist Award for Best Starring Performance.
+Balk made her feature film debut as Dorothy Gale in Return to Oz (1985), for which she was nominated for a Saturn Award and a Young Artist Award.
 Her career progressed with parts in films such as Valmont (1989) and Gas Food Lodging (1992), the latter earning her an Independent Spirit Award for Best Female Lead.
-After roles in Imaginary Crimes (1994) and Things to Do in Denver When You're Dead (1995), Balk received acclaim and a cult following for her portrayal of Nancy Downs in The Craft (1996), which earned her an MTV Movie Award.
-Her other credits include The Island of Dr. Moreau (1996), American History X (1998), The Waterboy (1998), Almost Famous (2000), Personal Velocity: Three Portraits (2002), Deuces Wild (2002), Don't Come Knocking (2005), Wild Tigers I Have Known (2006), Humboldt County (2008), and Bad Lieutenant: Port of Call New Orleans (2009).
+Balk received acclaim and a cult following for her portrayal of Nancy Downs in The Craft (1996).
+Her other credits include The Island of Dr. Moreau (1996), American History X (1998), The Waterboy (1998), Almost Famous (2000), Wild Tigers I Have Known (2006), and Bad Lieutenant: Port of Call New Orleans (2009).

-Outside of film, Balk portrayed Mildred Hubble in the 1986 television adaptation of The Worst Witch, based on the book series of the same name.
-She played the recurring role of Ginger on Showtime's Ray Donovan in 2015, and starred as Lizzie Thomas in the Amazon Prime series Paradise City in 2021.
+Outside of film, Balk portrayed Mildred Hubble in the 1986 television adaptation of The Worst Witch and played the recurring role of Ginger on Showtime's Ray Donovan (2015).
 Balk has been releasing music since 2010 under the name of her unsigned act, Armed Love Militia.

 Early life

 Balk was born on May 21, 1974, in Point Reyes, California, to Solomon Feldthouse (born David Earle Scaff; 1940-2021), a musician, and Cathryn Balk (1944-2018), a belly dancer.
 The name Fairuza is of Persian origin meaning "turquoise".
-Her father gave her the name for the color of her eyes.
+Her father gave her the name because of the color of her eyes.
 Feldthouse was one of the founding members of the 1960s psychedelic rock group Kaleidoscope, and was also a traveling folk musician.

 Until the age of two, Balk lived in Jackson, Michigan, with her mother.
 They then moved to Vancouver, British Columbia, where she began acting at age six.
 They moved to London and then to Paris for another role.
 They remained there for six months before returning to Vancouver.

 Balk bought an occult shop called Panpipes in Los Angeles while filming the 1996 film The Craft.